Relm4/relm4-template/README.md

 ## Building the project

-Make sure you have flatpak installed.
+Make sure you have `flatpak` and `flatpak-builder` installed.
 Then run the commands below.
 Replace `<application_id>` with the value you entered during project creation.

 ```
 flatpak install org.gnome.Sdk//40 org.freedesktop.Sdk.Extension.rust-stable//20.08 org.gnome.Platform//40